 Marietta, GA 30064

-Tuition not paid in full by the fall deadline will incur a $10 late fee.
-In addition, we may hold music for Concert Cycle #2 until payment is received or a payment plan is in place.
+Tuition not paid in full by the October deadline will incur a $20 late fee per month.
+In addition, we may hold music for the next concert cycle until payment is received or a payment plan is in place.

 Bank fees resulting from a check returned to the GYSO will become the responsibility of the paying party and will be assessed to the student’s account.

 The GYSO philosophy is that no student be turned away for financial reasons.
 Financial aid is available for all or part of the GYSO tuition.
 Financial aid recipients may be asked to provide small services to the organization.
 If you are interested in aid, please turn in the aid form and the supplementary materials.
 Financial information is kept strictly confidential.

 General auditions for GYSO ensembles are held in the spring.
 Auditions last approximately 7 minutes and are closed to parents and other listeners.